Why paying Zakat in the UK

 Resources

-Scholarly Rulings on Delayed and Local Zakat
+Scholarly Rulings on Paying Zakat in the UK

 The one who didn’t pay Zakat for several years